mg4gh/MGMapViewer/docs/Features/FurtherFeatures/Geocode/geocode.md

 - [Nominatim](./nominatim.md): the geocode service of [OpenStreetMap](https://www.openstreetmap.de/) is called [Nominatim](https://nominatim.org/)
 - [Pelias](./pelias.md):  the routing engine [OpenRouteService](https://openrouteservice.org/) provides the geocode service [Pelias](https://github.com/pelias/pelias)
 - [Graphhopper](./graphhopper.md): the service of [graphhopper](https://www.graphhopper.com/) provides a routing engine and a geocode API too.
-- [POI](./poi.md): a geocode service via POI files from [openandromaps](https://www.openandromaps.org/)
 - [GeoLatLong](./geolatlong.md) provider to find paces by the explicit usage of the latitude and longitude values.

 For the first three providers you will need internet access!
-The fourth one works with a local poi database file.
 The abilities and the quality of the results is a wide range, up to now the graphhopper engine is my personal favorite provider.

 ### Configuration